 Beli (White) Rzav is an extremely clean river.
 Its characteristics are the color of the substrate with white stones in the river bed.
 It springs in the village of Zaovine, on the western slopes of Tara, 23 km long.
 Thanks to such a river bed, even in summer and the highest temperatures, Beli Rzav is an cold river.

 More technically demanding to pass is the canyon of the Raca river.

-Passing through the Raca canyon is a superb canyoning experience for skillful and brave.
-This is a full canyoning tour with a length of 5.5 km, which boasts with interesting details and waterfalls.
-Starting point is Jarevac Lake and ending at the Ladjevac spring near the medieval monastery of Raca.
+Passing through the Rača Canyon is a superb experience for the agile and daring.
+It is a pure canyoning tour with a length of 5.5 km, which is full of interesting details and waterfalls.
+It starts from Lake Jarevac and ends at the source of Lađevac next to the medieval Rača monastery.

 The tour is recommended for physically active persons.
 It was the final exam for the cadets in the Military Academy of the Kingdom of Yugoslavia.
 Passing through the canyon lasts about 6 h.

 For canyoning tours the necessary equipment is provided – helmets, climbing belts, climbing ropes, and neoprene suits depending on weather conditions.